DHI/eslint-config-dhi/README.md

   }
 };
 ```

+> Remember to install babel & babel-eslint.
+Using `@babel/preset-env` is recommended.

 ##### Using debugger in dev mode
 If you want to use debugger statements during dev, you can turn it on in your .eslintrc.js file: